AndrewJBateman/angular-material-portfolio/README.md

 **OPTION:** add link at bottom to return to the top (good for mobile phones).

-* **Projects:** Working. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
+* **Projects:** Working & Tidy. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 2 will show on a row (on a PC) before wrapping to the next line.
 Image sized to 16:9 ratio.
 Cards simplified to get 2 on a large screen.
 Footer includes 3 buttons: 1 routes to Project-detail page, 1 routes to github page and 1 opens the app in a browser.

-**TODO:** ensure equal card content height in row of 2.
+* **TODO:** ensure equal card content height in row of 2.

-* **Project-Detail:** Navigates to project detail page from project page link.
+* **Project-Detail:** Working & Tidy.
+Navigates to project detail page from project page link.
 4 pages featured with images shown max 2 per line.
 * PC app: Image size used: 892 x 502 to give 16:9 when 3 images in a row.
 * mobile app: Image size used: 1066 x 600 (containes 3 x 9:16 images) to give 16:9 when 3 images in a row.
 * **TODO:** Correct API data/store issue for Project 2: News App.
 * **TODO:** Complete real content for Project 3: Country Data App.
 * **TODO:** Complete real content for Project 4: Github Info App.
 * **TODO:** Complete real content for Project 5: Cryptocurrencies App.
 * **TODO:** Complete real content for Project 6: TensorFlow App.
 * **TODO:** Complete real content for Project 7: WorldBank Data App.
 * **TODO:** Complete real content for Project 8: Nasa Data App.

 * **Skills:** Working. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.

-**TODO:** Complete real content - add Project Management skills.
+* **TODO:** Complete real content - add Project Management skills.

 * **Contact:** Working, code tidy.
 Simple mat-form that user can fill in with name, email and comment.
 Input validation is included - Send button disabled if form incomplete/incorrect.
 Buttons to navigate to previous page and to clear the form.
 The data is sent to the app Firestore backend and a success message is returned once sending is complete.
 Large buttons allow user to return to Home page or send another message (which actually navigates 'back' to the same page presenting a clear form).